Titan FX

 Futures contracts typically settle in cash automatically upon expiration.

-When all four contract types settle simultaneously, market demand surges, creating:
+When these contract types settle or roll in the same window, market demand can surge, creating:

 Like hitting a market "turbo button."